Sushil-Rahatole/NotesApp-Frontend/README.md

 # 📚 SPPU NotesHub

-**SPPU NotesHub** is a React-based frontend application designed to help engineering students of **Savitribai Phule Pune University (SPPU)** access well-structured notes and previous year question papers (PYQs) — all in one place.
+**SPPU NotesHub** is a React-based frontend application designed to help engineering students of various universities access well-structured notes and previous year question papers (PYQs) — all in one place.

 ---